 My sister now has our mom's chinos, and aside from the wonderful memories that it carries, in all likelihood, I would have little practical use for them - at least when it comes to applesauce.

 A few weeks ago, Scott put some of this together, and I was amazed at the simplicity of the process.
 This afternoon in mid-October, I decided to give it a go myself, and the results were delicious.

 This is going to taste great in that new recipe that I'll be putting together shortly, and it tastes just as great as a side or a snack.
 The measurements of this recipe are not precise because it's more of a method than a recipe, and it is all tailored to your tastes.

 Do yourself a favor and pick up some tree-fresh apples.
-Grab a sauce pan, a few spices and a lemon and maybe just a little sugar.
-You’re going to be amazed at the wonderful taste and how easily this applesauce comes together. -Dan
+Grab a saucepan, a few spices, a lemon, and maybe just a little sugar.
+You're going to be amazed at the wonderful taste and how easily this applesauce comes together. -Dan